 If your Mac is running slow or freezing, a troublesome process could be to blame.
 Shutting down these processes can speed up your Mac and resolve potential problems.
 But how can you view and kill processes on Mac?

-In this post, I’ll show you how to view and kill processes on Mac.
-There are a few ways you can do this, each with its own pros and cons.
+In this post, you’ll learn how to view and kill processes on Mac.
+There are three ways you can do this, each with its own pros and cons.
 By the end of this article, you should be able to get your Mac back up to speed by cutting out troublesome processes.

 Let’s get started!